Natural & Managed Migration - Impact on both tenants and your organisation!

 - Conditionality and sanctions – how this is likely to have a considerable impact on your tenant’s willingness to cooperate with APAs, payments and rent arrears recovery arrangements.

-- How to complain when things go wrong; seek compensation, refer to the “Independent Examiner” and PCA.
+- How to complain, on behalf of your tenants and the organisation, when things go wrong; seek compensation, refer to the “Independent Examiner” and Parliamentary Commissioner for Administration

 Who should attend?